 Out of all the places you visit during your trek, Gumba Lungdang has probably the most amazing views of the Ganesh Himal Range.
 Even though there isn’t a lot of elevation and ground to cover from Chhekamparo, the trek is rather strenuous but the views are totally worth it.
 Since this will probably be your 9th or 10th day and you don’t have a lot of ground to cover, you can also use this extend your permits who expire on the 10th day.

 Day 10: Ganesh Himal Base Camp (4,200 meters)

-If you made it to Gumba Lungdang, then you absolutely have to take a detour to Ganesh Himal’s base camp.
-If you’re an experienced hiker, this will be the starting point for conquering Ganesh Himal, the eighth highest mountaintop in the world.
-And even if you’re not, you can always come to admire the pristine nature and enjoy the endless stretches of greenery and the snow-capped mountaintop peaking from the distance.
+If you made it to Gumba Lungdang, then you absolutely have to take a detour to Ganesh Himal’s base camp, an area surrounded by pristine nature, endless stretches of greenery, and marvellous views of snow-capped mountaintop peaking from the distance.
 If you decide to take this day trip, keep in mind that you would have to leave from Gumba Lungdang around 4 AM if you want to climb back down before it gets dark.
 Alternatively, if you want to enjoy the sunset from base camp, it’s probably best to spend the night here.